Franz365/Project_2/README.md

 ## Data clean up

-We used Jupyter Notebook to clean up and make the following transformations:
+We used Jupyter Notebook to clean up the data and make the following transformations:

 - delete all entries without latitude and longitude details (cannot be visualised)
 - delete all entries outside of the United States (UK and Scottland were also in the DB)